Automated Adverse Action

 Adverse action is a process often misunderstood by employers, but a mistake in this two-step process can land you in court.
 KRESS offers every client an automated adverse action system as a complimentary service.
 This allows you to rest easy knowing your hiring practices are compliant, fair, and transparent for all applicants.

-With an automated adverse action system put in place, you can rest easy knowing your employee rejections are compliant, fair, and transparent for all employee notifications.
+With an automated adverse action system put in place, you can rest easy knowing your candidate rejections are compliant, fair, and transparent for all candidate notifications.
 This complimentary service is available to every KRESS client.

-At KRESS Employment Screening, you can automate the adverse action process to create a seamless employee rejection in which employee notifications are automated.
+At KRESS Employment Screening, you can automate the adverse action process to create a seamless, compliant candidate rejection in which applicant notifications are automated.

 So, what is adverse action?
-An HR tool in which a candidate, employee rejection, or any other decision for employment purposes that adversely affects any current or prospective employee.
+An HR tool in which a candidate rejection, or any other decision for employment purposes that adversely affects any current or prospective employee.

-If your applicant lives in a state, city, or jurisdiction that requires individualized assessment, KRESS will walk you through the process.
+If your applicant lives in a state, city or jurisdiction that requires you to perform an individualized assessment, please contact KRESS and we will walk you through that process.

 Order an automated adverse action process by contacting us, ordering online, or simply clicking the adverse action button on your completed report.*

 The adverse action process gives the applicant the opportunity to refute any information before a hiring decision is made.
-KRESS uses this HR tool and waits 14 days for a response from the applicant and keeps you informed at every step.
+KRESS supports a 5 to 14 day waiting period, aligned to state and local requirements.
+We configure this during onboarding.

 After the applicant has an opportunity to see the background report and challenge any adverse information, a second notice is sent stating a final decision has been made.